strength-programmer/Schedule-Generator/README.md

 # Schedule Generator

 A web application for creating, managing, and exporting weekly schedules.
+It is a super helpful tool to all who plan to make their schedules more organized, convenient, and easy to be seen, ensuring an accomplished itinerary.
 Built with Next.js, TypeScript, and Python.

 ## Features